-Excise duty on IMFL hiked by 25 per centi in Assam
+Excise duty on IMFL hiked by 25 per cent in Assam

 Guwahati, May 09: The Assam government has decided to increase the excise duty on Indian Made Foreign Liquor (IMFL) by 25 per cent, state Industry Minister Chandra Mohan Patowary said after a Cabinet meeting.